BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 IDS LEARNING LAB: BEAT Retrospective

 Building Equality in Architecture Toronto formed over five years ago to initiate change, and build momentum to create a shift within the architecture profession.
-The Retrospective is an opportunity to review and introduce the audience of the Interior Design Show to BEAT.
-Executive Committee Members Persis Lam and Vineetha Sivathasan will provide prospective on programs and initiatives that have served as instigators to promote the achievements and visibility of women and minorities within the profession.
+The Retrospective was an opportunity to review and introduce the audience of the Interior Design Show to BEAT.
+Executive Committee Members Persis Lam and Vineetha Sivathasan provided prospective on programs and initiatives that have served as instigators to promote the achievements and visibility of women and minorities within the profession.

 Russell Pollard Principal, Framework Leadership